patrickbucher/sicp/diary.md

 warmup exercise.

 This concludes the second month of SICP.
 I haven't missed a single day.
-I probably will miss my moving they the next week: the 4th of October.
+I probably will miss my moving day the next week: the 4th of October.
 But let's see…

 # 2022-09-29 (Th)